peet86/bower-pyrocms/README.md

 #bower-pyrocms module
-Use bower assets in your pyrocms theme
+Use bower assets in your pyrocms theme.

 Usage:
 -----------